Dairy Farm Sustainability Through Technological Innovation

 The concept of EcoPond is simple.
 It intercepts effluent as it drains out of a cowshed and pumps it into a mixing coil, where it receives an injection of iron sulfate.
 Then the effluent flows into what by outward appearances is a standard effluent pond.
 But this is an effluent pond with an important difference: The iron sulfate makes it impossible for microorganisms to emit methane.

-“What we found is the EcoPond technology can reduce methane emissions by 99.9 percent,” says Hong Di, a scholar of soil and environmental science at Lincoln University.
+“What we found is the EcoPond technology can reduce methane emissions by 99.9 pour cent,” says Hong Di, a scholar of soil and environmental science at Lincoln University.

-He adds, with a smile: “We’re still working on the 0.1 percent.
+He adds, with a smile: “We’re still working on the 0.1 pour cent.
 We’ll get there.”

 EcoPond delivers additional benefits.
 It reduces the leaching of phosphate and E. coli by 90 percent or more.
 It improves the carbon content of our soil.
 And it even smells better than a traditional effluent pond.